Root a little closer to nature, and reconnect with it, and yourself before a busy summer.

 Mt.
 Washington Valley, NH is a four-season vacation destination, with each season bringing its own theme and flair; and when it comes to spring this season takes on a slightly slower pace.

-Shopping is a main-stay of every season, and spring is no exception.
+Local golf courses begin to open during the spring, and with nine premier golf courses you can get an early start to your golf season, and begin to chip away at over 100 holes of golf the Mt.
+Washington Valley has to offer!
+Family attractions begin to open with spring hours.
 Shop at the valley’s locally owned boutiques that punctuate each village with their own flair and superior customer service.
 You can also find your favorite shops through the White Mountain Independents, a network of locally owned shops, or at the 60-plus brand name outlet village, Settlers Green.
 This shopping mall also hosts spring events focused on family fun.

 When it comes to spring in Mt.
 Washington Valley, you’ll find ski enthusiasts packing in as many ski days as possible by taking their gear to the woods!
 April and sometimes even early May becomes backcountry season.
 It’s best to hire a guide for a guided backcountry trip.
 Click here to meet some of the valley’s charismatic and experienced guides!
 And read through this blog post on spring guided backcountry skiing trip ideas!

 Here in the valley you can ski and bike during your vacation all in the same day!
 That’s right, pack your skis AND your bikes!
 In addition to perfectly maintained ski trails, you’ll also find the same for mountain biking.
 Groups like Upper Saco Valley Land Trust (USVLT), Mt.
 Washington Valley Trails Association, White Mountains NEMBA and Ride NoCo provide trails that visitors can note for their biking purposes.
 Below we outline a few options for public mountain biking, but you can also learn more by reading this blog post on outdoor spaces in the valley!